verysillycat/e-z-recorder-linux/README.md

 ## Credits
-This script was is based on [End's Dotfiles Record script](https://github.com/end-4/dots-hyprland/blob/main/.config/ags/scripts/record-script.sh) but also to detect active monitor support all Wayland DEs, and GIF Output.
+This script was is based on [End's Dotfiles Record script](https://github.com/end-4/dots-hyprland/blob/main/.config/ags/scripts/record-script.sh) but to support alot more DEs, Configuration, allow GIF Output & more.